benjisidi/haven/adventure-9-towards-the-duskspire.md

 - **Jib**: The jib needs to be taken in, but the ropes are stuck!
 Knots need to be untied. [**Intelligence/Athletics**]

 Throughout all this, the ship lists and waves hit the deck.
 Listing = Dex save, Wave = Str save.
 Failure on the edge throws you into the river.

+##### In the river: consequences.

+The players should have tied themselves down if they're working on deck.
+They are towed in the freezing water until another player drags them out with two DC 16 strength checks.
+Normal drowning rules apply, and they suffer the cold water consequences afterwards.

 ### Scene 2: The Wyrm and The Tree